This article was reviewed by Amanda Brown, CPST.

 Can You Sell Used Car Seats?

-Yes, you can sell an old infant seat if you’re confident it’s in working condition, it isn’t expired or recalled and hasn’t been in an accident.
+Yes, you can sell a gently used infant seat if you’re confident it’s in working condition, it isn’t expired or recalled and hasn’t been in a crash.
 Before listing your seat for sale, look for the instruction manual, check its expiration date and look to see if it’s been recalled.
 If it’s far from expiration and is in safe, working condition, you can look into selling it to another family.

 How to Find an Affordable Car Seat